Australlian Police Officers Jump Into The Ocean To Save A Drowning Kangaroo

 A video shot by worried onlookers shows sergeants Christopher Russo and Kirby Tonkin jump into the rushing waters to chase after the drowning animal.
 The waves were so powerful that they almost lost their balance before reaching the kangaroo.
 As the minutes pass, the officers struggle to grab hold of the animal and at several points he completely disappears from sight.
 One officer was able to grasp the kangaroos tail just before it went back underwater.
 With their combined efforts, the officers slowly but surely dragged the animal back to dry land.

-Sgt Russo recounted the ordeal saying, “He had less than a minute.
+“He had less than a minute.
 He went under and as he came up you could see foam coming out of his nose, he was drowning.
 I grabbed his tail and Kirby cradled his head and dragged him onto the beach and cleared his lungs to get the water out of him.
 Then we just started to push on his chest and he started breathing again, I could feel a heartbeat.”

-The officer’s quick thinking ultimately saved the poor swimmer’s life.
+The officers’ quick thinking ultimately saved the poor swimmer’s life.